rmuit/test/blog-postgres.md

 For retrieving data, PDO by default returns a stream resource for a bytea field value; the field contents can be fetched by reading the stream.
 The `PDO::ATTR_STRINGIFY_FETCHES` connection option changes this to return the field contents directly.

-In either case, the binary value is returned, so we never see either of the `bytea_output` formats.
+In either case, the non-escaped byte value is returned, so we never see either of the `bytea_output` formats.
 ```php
 $driver_options = [
   PDO::ATTR_STRINGIFY_FETCHES => TRUE